file-format/Products/content/en/presentation/javascript/webslides/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Add Videos to HTML Presentation</h2>
-<p>WebSlides library gives Software developers to easily embed videos into their HTML presentations with very ease.
+<p>WebSlides library gives Software developers to easily embed videos into their HTML presentations with ease.
 It just requires a couple of commands to perform this task.
 WebSlides is a charming solution for making HTML presentations and mainly focuses on the features that have to do with the sliding and presentation itself.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}